Hong Kong port slips from global top five for first time

 Authorities began studying a plan to build a tenth terminal more than a decade ago - publishing a feasibility study in 2014 - but there has been little progress.

-Mr Davidson said mainland Chinese ports had become more attractive because dock labour costs are lower, they are closer to factories and can handle bigger vessels.
+Mr Davidson said mainland Chinese ports had become more attractive because dock labour costs are lower and they are closer to factories.

 AFP